 If you’re looking to cut out certain ingredients, either through necessity or a lifestyle choice, an at-home ice cream maker gives you control so you know exactly what’s going into your food.

 As delightful as it is on its own, ice cream can also be used in standout desserts.
 Take a baked alaska for example: the combination of spongy cake plus frozen, creamy ice cream, all enrobed in a layer of silky and crisp Italian meringue is a marriage made in heaven.
 At the other end of the spectrum (though no less delicious) sits the ice-box cake.
-This US classic requires no real skill other than a basic understanding of what flavours work well together.
-A variety of textures work best when building your ice-box cake: think crunchy biscuits or nuts, jammy dried fruits, and sticky sauces – try our pistachio and chocolate ice-box cake or, for more recipe ideas, read our best ice cream cake and ice cream sandwich recipes.
+This US classic requires no real skill other than a basic understanding of which flavours work well together.
+A variety of textures work best when building your ice-box cake: think crunchy biscuits or nuts, jammy dried fruits, and sticky sauces – try our pistachio and chocolate ice-box cake.

 What to look out for when choosing an ice cream maker?